It’s Raining . . . I Love You: Self-Portraits by Jenny Riffle and Molly Landreth

 BUY IT NOW TO SEE YOUR NAME IN THE BOOK

 Deadline May 15 to sell 500 copies

 8 x 9.5 horizontal, hardcover; ~50 black and white and 40 color images; 128 pages; $50.00

-The black and white photographs in the book are drawn from the summer of 1999—when Prince told us to party, computer scientists feared global shutdown, and the seismic changes that 9/11, the first tech bubble bust, and widespread use of the internet had not yet occurred.
-Our photographer-subjects were home from their first year at separate colleges, applying their newfound knowledge of the medium to their visual forays in and around their hometown.
+The black and white photographs in the book are drawn from the summer of 1999—when Prince told us to party, computer scientists feared global shutdown, and the seismic changes in communication that arrived with widespread use of the internet had not yet occurred.
+Jenny Riffle and Molly Landreth, home from their first year at separate colleges, documented the precious and banal moments of early adulthood as they explored their surroundings, and each other, through photography.